 The most frequent ones:

 Small bruises (about 10% of cases) and slight swelling (edema) of the tissues may occur.
 Make-up is allowed after 12 hours.

 The most common complication (2.5 to 15% of cases, depending on the studies) is the displacement of the thread through the skin with one end emerging on the surface of it.
-The thread is then simply removed.
+The thread is then removed.
 It will be re-implanted at a later date.
 This occurs mainly with the implantation of smooth threads.

 A small bump can sometimes be visible, especially at the ends of the threads with roughness, it will spontaneously disappear.

 Asymmetry is possible, especially if it already existed.

-It may also be preferable to implant other threads, usually after 3 months, to complete the process.
+It may also be preferable to implant other threads, usually after three months, to complete the process.

 Less common side effects:

-Infection may occur, but it’s very unlikely if the care instructions are followed.
-When redness appears, medical consultation will then confirm the diagnosis and antibiotics will be prescribed.
+Infection may occur, but it’s improbable if the care instructions are followed.
+When redness appears, medical consultation will then confirm the diagnosis, and antibiotics will be prescribed.

 More exceptionally, induration (also called granuloma) or nerve damage may occur.

-After two to three weeks, you will notice a first visible effect of about 30% and then the collagen formation process will be completed over 3 months at the end of which another procedure can be performed if necessary.
+After two to three weeks, you will notice a first visible effect of about 30%.
+Then the collagen formation process will be completed over three months at the end of which another procedure can be performed if necessary.
 The effect is long-lasting, up to one year.
-Follow-Up treatment is suggested annually, as tissues continue to undergo ageing processes.
+Follow-Up treatment is suggested annually, as tissues continue to undergo aging processes.

 The thread lift is a technique that is both an alternative and a complement to minimally invasive, simple rejuvenation techniques that take advantage of the natural healing processes of the human body.